What we believe and say about THE BIBLE

 - Literary context – Where is this passage placed in the larger context of this particular book?

-- Word study: What is the meaning of some of the import and words in this passage in the original language?
+- Word study: What is the meaning of words in this passage in the original language?

 - How did the first readers of this text understand the meaning?

 - Do the translations suggest that there are potential theological decisions made by the translator?
 Check the footnotes in your Bible or look at a few versions and take note of the differences.

 From 1992 General council of the United Church of Canada report on the authority and interpretation of scripture: